Charl-AI/MNIST-in-every-framework/README.md

 pip install -r requirements.txt --no-cache-dir
 ```

-If you are having CUDA issues, you can find the Pytorch builds for each version of CUDA [here](https://pytorch.org/get-started/locally/).
+If you are having CUDA issues, you can find the PyTorch builds for each version of CUDA [here](https://pytorch.org/get-started/locally/).
 For example, an NVIDIA RTX 3090 uses the CUDA 11.3 compute platform, this can be installed by running:

 ```bash
 pip3 install torch==1.10.0+cu113 torchvision==0.11.1+cu113 torchaudio==0.10.0+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html